lextm/jekyll-theme-chirpy/_posts/2017-7-3-the-store-about-net-cross-platform-ui-frameworks.md

 However, Mono's implementation is buggy and a lot of efforts would be required to further enhance it.
 Thus, some projects (such as [Plastic SCM](http://blog.plasticscm.com/2014/12/native-linux-gui-gtkplastic.html)) initially take this approach and later drop it.

-> Mono's WinForms implementation on macOS uses some legacy interfaces and is 32 bit only.
-So when latest macOS no longer supports 32 bit applications, this approach is a dead end.
-There was an attempt to port Mono WinForms to 64 bit, but no further news on that.
+Mono's initial WinForms implementation on macOS uses some legacy interfaces like Carbon and is 32 bit only.
+So when latest macOS deprecated those APIs and no longer supports 32 bit applications, this approach is a dead end.
+[There was an attempt](https://github.com/mono/mono/pull/7100) to port Mono WinForms to 64 bit, but no further news on that.

 [Microsoft decided in 2017](https://github.com/dotnet/corefx/issues/20325) to port `System.Drawing` to non-Windows platforms, which gives an opportunity to also [port Windows Forms officially to non-Windows platforms](https://github.com/dotnet/corefx/issues/21803).
 It would be welcome if that port becomes a better alternative than Mono's implementation, but whether third parties (commercial/open source) can catch up is uncertain.
 Third party controls are fantastic on Windows, but rarely they support other OS.
 Developers usually find it pretty painful to move Windows Forms apps to non-Windows platforms due to such controls they use.